-The Klein-Karoo has vast developmental potential, especially in terms of agriculture and agroprocessing.
+The Klein-Karoo has vast developmental potential, especially in terms of agriculture and agro-processing.
 Agriculture is an important economic sector.
 The rural character and sensitive natural environment will be protected.
 The Municipality will identify the cost and source the funding for the development of an Alien Invasive Control Management Plan and assess the influence of climate change.

-Key Performance Area 5: Effective and Efficient Governance
+♣ Key Performance Area 5: Effective and Efficient Governance

 One of the key factors to the success of a Municipality is to be stable, well-managed and efficient.
 The Municipality promotes efficient and effective governance with high levels of stakeholder participation.
 The political and administrative leadership of Kannaland Municipality will position itself to manage competing demands for limited resources in a fair equitable and efficient manner.
+The Municipality will draft and update all municipal policies, strategies and operational plans over the next two years.
+This will be done to ensure that municipal activities, rules and procedures are consistent with all relevant policies, legislations and by-laws.

 The Municipality will improve communication of the vision, strategy and plans both internally and externally, to keep staff informed, capacitated and to manage the expectations of the community.
 In the Agricultural sector, improved processes will be introduced to support inclusive participation in agricultural value-chains and fostering an environment conducive to local and regional private sector investment.
-Community participation in the structures of local government will be strengthened in all the areas in the Municipality for example an effective functional IDP/Budget Representative forum that meet on a quarterly basis.
+Community participation in the structures of local government will be strengthened in all the areas in the Municipality.